mrwoodzi/Data_Science_Certs_Progress/Projects/IBM_Data_Analyst_Cert/README.md

 Below is a representation of some of the notes, labs, finals and capstone project for this certification.

-Cognos Dashboard Tab 1
+Interactive Cognos Dashboard Tab 1
 ![Image 1](.png/full_dash_tabs.png)

-Cognos Dashboard Tab 2
+Interactive Cognos Dashboard Tab 2
 ![Image 2](.png/New_Demographics.png)

-Cognos Dashbaord Tab 3
+Interactive Cognos Dashbaord Tab 3
 ![Image 3](.png/New_FTT.png)

 Pie Chart with Python